0

 This post may contain affiliate links.
 View my privacy policy and disclosure policy for more details.

-The is the best way to cook steak on the stove and is a lifesaver when the grill is out of commission, the weather refuses to cooperate, or if you’re just not a griller!
-This method delivers big flavor, a gorgeous crust, and juicy slices using smart heat and timing, all from your stovetop.
-I’ve cooked steak this way again and again, dialing it in so it works consistently and confidently… and it never stops being satisfying when it turns out this good.
+This is the best way to cook steak on the stove when the grill is out of commission, the weather won’t cooperate, or you simply don’t have a grill.
+You’ll get a gorgeous crust, juicy slices, and big flavor with a simple stovetop method that uses smart heat and timing.
+I’ve made steak this way again and again, and it turns out beautifully every time.

 Sliced cooked steak garnished with fresh herbs on parchment paper, served on a wooden board with a bowl of pink salt in the background.